Mechanical Engineer Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for mechanical engineers in Connecticut?

 Pratt & Whitney, Sikorsky Aircraft, Raytheon Technologies, and General Dynamics are among the most consistent sponsors of mechanical engineers in Connecticut, reflecting the state's concentration in aerospace and defense manufacturing.
 Submarine systems work centered around Groton also drives engineering hiring at Electric Boat.
-Mid-size manufacturers and precision component suppliers across the Connecticut River Valley also file H-1B petitions for qualifying mechanical engineering roles.
+Mid-size manufacturers and precision component suppliers across the Connecticut River Valley also file H-1B visa petitions for qualifying mechanical engineering roles.

 Which visa types are most common for mechanical engineer roles in Connecticut?